awmckinley/config/modules/mail.test/README.md

-# Mail Testing
+# Email Testing Software

-Software for testing mail services.
+Tools for testing and debugging email delivery systems and SMTP servers.